Serapieum-of-alex/Hapi/README.md

 conda install geopandas
 conda install fiona

-## pip
-to install the last release you can easly use pip pip install HAPI-Nile

 # to install the last development to time you can install the library from github
 pip install git+https://github.com/MAfarrag/HAPI